YMCA OF CENTRE COUNTY MISSION

 THE YMCA – LOCALLY

-The YMCA of Centre County was formed January 1, 2009 as a merger of the Bellefonte and State College YMCAs.
+YMCA of Centre County was formed January 1, 2009 as a merger of the Bellefonte and State College YMCAs.
 The original charter of the Bellefonte YMCA, dated 1869, is still held by the organization, making it the third oldest Y in Pennsylvania.
 On January 1, 2012, the Moshannon Valley YMCA became the third branch of the YMCA of Centre County.
+In December 2015, the Penns Valley YMCA Program Center was opened in Spring Mills.
 We look forward to continuing our work in the communities that our Ys serve, as well as expanding opportunities here in Centre County.

 THE Y: OUR STORY AND YOURS

-Annually, the Y gives out over $360,000 in Open Doors memberships, programs and services back to the community.
+Annually, the Y gives out over $400,000 in Open Doors memberships, programs, food, and services back to the community.
 But the true measure of what the Y does for the community can be seen on a daily basis:

 - A 5-year-old “graduate” of the Early Care and Education program starts kindergarten with self-confidence, social skills and a readiness to learn.